TV3 (Catalan TV channel): Current programming

-TV3 also broadcasts some programming in Aranese, some only for the Aran Valley, and some in all broadcast territories.
+TV3 also broadcasts some programming in Aranese, some only within the Val d'Aran, and some in all broadcast territories.

 News and current affairs

-Daily news information is served by Telenotícies, which usually gets the highest ranking in both timeslots (14:30 and 21:00), and the Telenotícies comarques at 14:00 on weekdays.
-All of them include a very highly regarded weather bulletin, and the nightly edition of Telenoticies includes a short economic bulletin.
-All Telenoticies are simulcast by TVC's news-only channel, 3/24.
-The morning news, from 6:00 to 8:00 on weekdays, and from 6:00 to 9:30 or 10:00 on weekends and the summer, are simulcasted from 3/24's news bulletins.
+Daily news programme Telenotícies usually gets the highest ranking in both timeslots in which it airs (14:30 and 21:00), while local news show Telenotícies comarques airs at 14:00 on weekdays.
+All of them include a weather bulletin, and the nightly edition of Telenoticies includes a short economic bulletin.
+All Telenoticies broadcasts are simulcast by TVC's news-only channel, 3/24.
+The morning news, from 6:00 to 8:00 on weekdays, and from 6:00 to 9:30 or 10:00 on weekends and in the summer, are simulcasted from 3/24's news bulletins.

-30 minuts TV3's oldest weekly news magazine and has been on the air continuously since 1984.
-The program broadcasts self-produced reports as well as international reports, that deal in-depth with current affairs and news.
-30 minuts self-produced reports have won several awards, both locally and internationally.
+30 minuts is TV3's oldest weekly news magazine and has been on the air continuously since 1984.
+The programme broadcasts self-produced reports as well as international reports, that deal in-depth with current affairs and news.
+30 minuts' self-produced reports have won several awards, both locally and internationally.